IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 For **Ansible Tower**, Ansible recommends a minimum of 4GB RAM for for Tower installation.

-Additional RAM requirements vary based on how many hosts Tower will manage simultaneously (which is controlled by the forks parameter in the job template or the system ansible.cfg file).
+Additional RAM requirements may vary based on how many hosts Tower will manage simultaneously (which is controlled by the forks parameter in the job template or the system ansible.cfg file).

-To avoid possible resource conflicts, Ansible recommends 1 GB of memory per 10 forks + 2GB reservation for Tower, see the capacity algorithm for further details.
+To avoid resource conflicts, Ansible recommends 1 GB of memory per 10 forks + 2GB reservation for Tower.
 For example, if forks is set to 400, 40 GB of memory is recommended.
+See the capacity algorithm to determine resource requirements.

-For more information, see `system requirements`_.
+For more information about the requirements, see `system requirements`_.

 .. _system requirements:
    https://docs.ansible.com/ansible-tower/latest/html/installandreference/requirements_refguide.html